-León's orchestral work Desde... was premiered by the American Composers Orchestra March 2001 in Carnegie Hall.
-Its composition was supported by a grant from the Serge Koussevitzky Music Foundation.
-Horizons for orchestra was written for the NDR Symphony Orchestra of Hamburg and premiered there at the July 1999 Hammoniale Festival.
-In August 2000, the work had its United States premiere at the Tanglewood Contemporary Music Festival.
-Her hour-long multimedia work Drummin' juxtaposes ethnic percussion ensembles with orchestra.
-The work, which features percussionists of diverse cultures, has received acclaimed performances in Miami, FL and Hamburg, Germany.
+Carnegie Hall premieres include Ácana, by the Orpheus Chamber Orchestra, Desde... and Kabiosile by the American Composers Orchestra.
+Horizons for orchestra was written for the†NDR Symphony Orchestra of Hamburg and premiered at the Hammoniale Festival.
+The work had its United States premiere at the Tanglewood Contemporary Music Festival.
+Her hour-long multimedia work Drummin', which features percussionists of diverse cultures, has received acclaimed performances in Miami, FL by the New World Symphony and received its European premiere with members of the NDR Symphony in Hamburg, Germany.

 Awards & Honors: